Roasted Cauliflower with Whipped Feta

 - Use high-quality olive oil, which will add more flavor to the feta dip.

-You’ll likely have leftover feta dip, depending on how much you like to eat with your cauliflower.
+You’ll may have leftover feta dip, depending on how much you like to eat with your cauliflower.
 You can make a smaller batch if you have a small food processor, but it can be hard to blend a tiny batch in a large food processor.
 Luckily, there are plenty of ways to use the leftovers!
 If you’re looking for more tasty low carb side dishes, try this air fryer broccoli or celeriac remoulade.

 - Use it as a sandwich spread!
 Smear it on toasted bread and pile it high with vegetables.